Orbital Infections Clinical Presentation

 • Orbital cellulitis (image below) - Group II

-• Lid edema is secondary to a decrease in venous outflow (through the infected orbit); therefore, edema may be occasionally cool, doughy, and nontender.
+• Lid edema is secondary to a decrease in venous outflow (through the infected orbit); therefore, edema occasionally may be cool, doughy, and nontender.

 • The eyelids may be paralyzed secondary to infectious involvement of CN III, in contrast to preseptal cellulitis, in which the lids cannot be opened due to edema alone.